3dgeo-heidelberg/etrainee/course/module3/01_pointcloud_principles/01_pointcloud_principles.md

 <!--Question 5-->
 <label for="q_05">
-What useful metadate or supplementary files should be provided with 4D point clouds?
+What useful metadata or supplementary files should be provided with 4D point clouds?
 Name at least 3.
 </label><br>
 <textarea rows = "5" cols = "50" name = "q_05"></textarea><br>